CRIMAC-WP4-Machine-learning/CRIMAC-pipeline/DataWorkshopMay2022.md

 ## Part 1 - Reading data and exploring xarray

 -Reading and accessing the data

--Short presentation of manual data annotations to layers and school boxes -Subsetting data based on annotations using xarray
+-Short presentation of manual data annotations to layers and school boxes

+-Subsetting data based on annotations using xarray

 ## Part 2 - Setting up the u-net and train on test data

 -Short presentation of the U-net algorithm

 -Data loaders on top of xarray for pytorch

 -Setting up the u-net algorithm

-Set up data loaders and prepare the unet algorithm
+-Set up data loaders and prepare the unet algorithm

 ## Part 3 - Integration (probably for next workshop)